xSuperMu/spark_digital_task/README.md

 The task is to create registration and authentication screens using Flutter, Firestore and Firebase authentication.

 We have a registration screen with the below fields.
 Add in years of birth to the drop-down field, and gender options.
 Link between the registration and log in fields.
 There is a forgot password option also.
 Include Error handling.
-It is not necessary to match the design or fonts exactly, we are more looking at the functionality of your solution.
+It is not necessary to match the design or fonts exactly.

 ![PastedGraphic-1](https://user-images.githubusercontent.com/17935590/200926389-8bf5ae8e-94d7-46d6-a099-97e5b30fb710.png)